 If one individual client makes up more than half of your income, then you become more of an independent contractor than a business owner.
 True business growth is dependent on a diversified client base, rather than one behemoth contract that leaves you vulnerable to the whims of that large client.
 In general, there are several categories of disadvantages of working with too few clients.
 Among them we can find:

 - Loss of a client can be a major strike to your business.

-- Next generations of younger people often look to replate parts of the business, making it likely something will change in your disadvantage.
+- Next generations of younger people often look to replace parts of the business, making it likely something will change in your disadvantage.

-- Keeping your one large client happy can prove difficult at times, and time consuming manner taking far more resources than would be to collectivelly keep happy a dozen of smaller clients.
+- Keeping your one large client happy can prove difficult at times, and time-consuming manner taking far more resources than would be to collectively keep happy a dozen of smaller clients.
 Relationships take time and work.
 Loads of it.

 - Price negotiation can be a tricky one.
 For instance, Ikea is asking for long term contractors to decrease prices so they could keep lowering prices for final customers assuming the contractor over time develops efficiency saving time and money to all interested parties.

 - Association with one large client can be a pro, but should the client be arrested or should he be publicly sued, the damages can easily spread to your company as well.
 It is not so long time ago that Monsanto jr. was arrested for the killing of David Gonzalez in 1997, and whole family business receiving a very bad reputation in the process.

 Even if you have your own employees, you could still be playing the role of the subcontractor for this larger business, enabling your client to avoid the risks of adding payroll in an area where the workload may be inconsistent.
 At the same time, this risk is transferred to your company and your personnel.